edoceo/bbd/README.md

 ## Nginx Configuration

+You may need to adjust the included etc/nginx.conf, then add to your existing nginx.conf

+	include /opt/edoceo/bbd/etc/nginx.conf

+## BBD Configuration

+Now copy the etc/boot.ini.example to etc/boot.ini and edit as necessary.

+### Fast CGI Details

-Pass the PHP scripts to FastCGI server listening on 127.0.0.1:9000 We have 5.3.2
+By default we pass to FastCGI server listening on 127.0.0.1:9000 using PHP version 5.3.2

 * http://wiki.nginx.org/HttpFastcgiModule
 * http://wiki.nginx.org/PHPFcgiExampleOld